edanvoye/zoe-lossless-codec/README.txt

-  Zoe Grayscale Lossless Codec
+  Zoe Lossless Codec

-Zoe Grayscale Lossless Codec is a video compression/decompression module to be used in AVI files under the Video for Windows (VfW) framework.
+Zoe Lossless Codec is a video compression/decompression module to be used in AVI files under the Video for Windows (VfW) framework.
 The encoded data will typically be stored inside AVI files.
-The current version allows lossless compression of grayscale video data in the "Y8  " or "Y10 " formats.
+The current version allows lossless compression of grayscale video data in the "Y8  " or "Y10 " formats, as well as RGB24 and RGB32.
+RGB formats are encoded per-channel without any color space conversion.
 "Y10 " is a new FOURCC code representing 10 bits of grayscale data stored in the LSB of 16 bit words.